Recent and Upcoming Workshops

 Publishing for Print and Web

 Are you thinking about going into publishing but are intimidated by its vast and complicated world?
-Join Visiting Writer W. Scott Olsen to gain a better understanding of how publishing and editing works.
-Learn how to navigate modern publishing and editing, see how editors utilize both traditional print and new digital technologies, and gain some insight into how editors think — and even discover how you can be more successful in getting your own work published.
+Join editor and writer W. Scott Olsen to gain a better understanding of how publishing and editing works.
+In this course, student learn how to navigate modern publishing and editing, see how editors utilize both traditional print and new digital technologies, and gain some insight into how editors think — and even discover how to be more successful in getting their own work published.
 A Visiting Writer Event.